The Center for Compassion Focused Therapy, NYC

 150 East 58th Street, 27th Floor, New York, NY 10155| 845-664-1498 | firstname.lastname@example.org

-We are an internationally known psychotherapy practice and advanced training center, providing evidenced-based and effective psychotherapy methods to adults and adolescents in New York, NY.
-Our mission is to provide the cutting edge of clinical psychological science to our community, with compassion and commitment.
+The Center for Compassion Focused Therapy is an internationally known psychotherapy practice providing evidenced-based and effective psychotherapy methods to adults and adolescents in New York, NY.
+Our mission is to provide the cutting edge of clinical psychological science to our New York community, with compassion and deep commitment.
+We also provide world class training to psychotherapists from around the globe.

 The Center’s therapists bring extensive experience in mindfulness and compassion focused cognitive and behavioral therapies to a range of problems including: depression, anxiety, trauma, ADHD, phobias, OCD, emotion regulation problems, relationship conflicts, executive coaching challenges, stress reduction and many other challenges.